 10 Ways to be a Smart San Francisco Tourist

-- Stay in the Right Place: People sometimes ask me about hotels along Van Ness and Lombard Streets, but they're not idea: inconvenient and sometimes noisy.
+- Stay in the Right Place: People sometimes ask me about hotels along Van Ness and Lombard Streets, but they're not ideal: inconvenient and sometimes noisy.
 The best areas in the city for tourists are Union Square and Fisherman's Wharf.
 Use the San Francisco hotel guide to find out about each area, its pros and cons.

 - Spend Smart: Discover 8 surprising ways to save money in San Francisco.
 It includes how to save on transportation, attractions, tours and hotels.